Anthony Albanese’s approval rating in 2024 has fallen, influenced by the country’s cost of living, economic performance, and handling of key issues.

-Anthony Albanese Approval Rating 2023
+Factors Influencing Anthony Albanese’s Approval Rating

 Anthony Albanese Approval Rating Polls